Sly 2: Band of Thieves: Legacy

 Sly 2: Band of Thieves frequently appears on all-time lists of PlayStation 2 games, ranking number 23 by GameSpy and SVG.com, number 24 by IGN, and appearing on unranked features by Digital Trends, and VG247.
-Sportskeeda ranked it the fifth best all-time 3D platformer.
 Sly 2: Band of Thieves is generally considered by critics to be the best Sly Cooper game, a successful expansion of the qualities of the first game, its most highlighted aspects being the inclusion of three playable characters with distinct abilities and the variety and captivity of the worlds.
-Jesse Lab, writing for The Escapist in 2022, argued the series maintained its true identity by the second game, moving past the rigid platforming tropes, such as simply getting to the end of the level, for open world gameplay with various missions and task to complete.

-It is also considered unique from most other video games, particularly stealth and platformer games, for its Saturday morning cartoon nature, humor, lighthearted-ness, and caper-centric gameplay.
+It is also considered unique from most other video games, particularly stealth and adventure games, for its Saturday morning cartoon nature, humor, lighthearted-ness, and caper-centric gameplay.
 IGN's PlayStation 2 ranking, one of the features hold this opinion, already celebrating the series for its distinct combination of family-friendliness with stealth and "genuinely funny" comedy.
-Gameplay centered around scenarios similar to those in heist films, like Ocean's 11 (1960) and The Italian Job (1969), are commonplace in realistic open world crime video games, most notably the Grand Theft Auto series (1997–present), but rare in cartoon platformers.
+Gameplay centered around scenarios similar to those in heist films, like Ocean's 11 (1960) and The Italian Job (1969), are commonplace in realistic open world crime video games, most notably the Grand Theft Auto series (1997–present).
 Commemorated USgamer's Jeremy Parish, it is a rare heist video game to successfully balance requirements and liberty when it came to heists.
 They are required to be completed to progress to others, but the player had control over how to do so.

+Sequels

 Sly 2: Band of Thieves was followed by Sly 3: Honor Among Thieves (2005) developed by Sucker Punch, and Sly Cooper: Thieves in Time (2013), which was developed by Sanzaru Games with influence from Band of Thieves.